ankit1824/TeamMatch-AI/README.md

   * **Cluster 2**: *Backend & Systems Engineers* (High Backend & DSA stats).
 * **Role Diversity Score**: The diversity of a drafted team is evaluated based on the K-Means cluster labels of its members:
   $$\text{Role Diversity} = \frac{\text{Unique Clusters Represented}}{\min(3, \text{Team Size})} \times 100\%$$
-* **Deficit Gaps**: Triggers a critical alert if any of the three K-Means clusters are unrepresented in the team, recommending specific candidates from the missing cluster.
+* **Deficit Alarms**: Triggers a critical alert if any of the three K-Means clusters are unrepresented in the team, recommending specific candidates from the missing cluster.

 ---